Florida Tint Exemption

 What If FHP or Local Police Pull Me Over?

-If you receive a citation despite having an exemption, present the documentation to the clerk of court to have the ticket dismissed.
+If you receive a citation despite having an exemption, present the documentation to the clerk of court to ask the court to consider the documentation; resolution is not guaranteed.
 This is why keeping both the certificate and sticker in place is critical.

 Ready to Start?